aimat-lab/ML4pXRDs/README.md

 The functions `get_smeared_patterns` and `get_synthetic_smeared_patterns`
-calculate the FWHM of the gaussian peak profiles using a random crystallite size uniformly sampled in the range `pymatgen_crystallite_size_gauss_min=20` to `pymatgen_crystallite_size_gauss_max=100`.
-You can change the default range at the top of `simulation_smeared.py`.
+calculate the FWHM of the gaussian peak profiles using a random crystallite size uniformly sampled in the range `pymatgen_crystallite_size_gauss_min=20` to `pymatgen_crystallite_size_gauss_max=100` (in nm).
+You can change the default range at the top of script file `ml4pxrd_tools/simulation/simulation_smeared.py`.

 ## Training
 ### Pre-simulate patterns for testing
-If you want to run your own ML experiments, you need to generate your own dataset from the ICSD that also contains the required simulated diffractograms and crystals.
+If you want to run your own ML experiments, you need to generate your own dataset from the ICSD that contains the required simulated diffractograms and crystals.
 They are needed to test the accuracy of the ML models.

 In order to generate a dataset, a license for the ICSD database is needed.
 If